 - Avoid getting tiotropium in your eyes.
 If you get tiotropium in your eyes and eye pain, blurred vision, or other vision changes occur, contact your doctor immediately.

 - Tiotropium may sometimes cause severe breathing problems right after you use a dose.
 If this happens, use your rescue inhaler.
 Contact your doctor or seek other medical care at once.

 - Use tiotropium with caution in the ELDERLY; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using tiotropium while you are pregnant.
-It is not known if tiotropium is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use tiotropium, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of tiotropium: